AshwiniApp/Ashwini/README.md

 - Patient data stored on secure cloud backend to provide maximum security
 - Use of modern architectural patterns to ensure maximum operating speed and minimal data usage
 - Intuitive, tested design that doesn't require additional learning to operate the app
-- Support for a seamless dark theme to reduce eye strain and reduce battery usage
+- Support for a seamless dark theme to reduce eye strain and battery usage

 ### Feedback
 If you spot any bugs or want a feature, please [raise an issue](https://github.com/sanskar10100/Asklepius/issues/new), or mail the developer at sanskar10100@gmail.com